Puyush/Customer_Churn_Prediction/README.md

 >>> About Model:

 As the dataset is bit imbalanced, I have used SMOTEENN from the imbalanced-learn library to resample the dataset.
 Then, I made a Multi-Layer Stacking, a ensemble technique to predict better predictions.
 Along with this, for each model used in stacking layers, I have tuned Hyper-Parameters also to get the best estimator for our model.
 And all this steps are going in a ML Pipeline which is unifying all these steps in a single unified framework.
+I have also tried to deploy it on local server using Flask.

 ⭐️ If you find this project useful or interesting, please consider giving it a star! ⭐️